Who We Are

 A Few of our Missions

-Year to date in 2018, we’ve logged over 2,500 hours of training and over 1,500 hours on active missions.
+In 2018, the team logged over 2,500 hours of training and over 1,500 hours on active missions.
 Our missions are frequent and varied ranging from simple carry-outs to extensive searches.
 A few of our more notable missions include:

 An extensive search for a lost hiker in September/ October of 2018 involving 65 teams from four states.
 BUSAR contributed 16 members, logging more than 740 hours over seven days.
 Bringing closure to the family, a combined team of backcountry rangers and BUSAR team members inserted through 11 miles of difficult terrain to locate the missing hiker.